ozchamo/YAKKO/README.md

 ---

-## ATTENTION OPENSHIFT 4.11.x!!!
-(01-Sep-2022)
-OpenShift 4.11.x is still being tested.
-There may be an issue with the installer when building single-master/multi-worker configurations.
-If this is your target architecture, start with a single master and then add further nodes using "yakko infra addnode".

-What's working so far?
-- SNO - Single Node OpenShift
-- 3 Master configurations seem to work well.

-Stay tuned - when 4.11 fully works YAKKO is getting a small upgrade!

-## CURRENT VERSION: 4.30 (20220912.1809)
+## CURRENT VERSION: 4.40 (20221215.0208)
 What's new?
-- Tested on RHEL 8.5, 8.6 and 9.0 (Yes!) and of course, Fedora 35 & 36
+- Tested on RHEL 9.1 and Fedora 36 (see note below about Fedora 37)
-- Tested with OCP 4.10 and 4.11 Nightly
+- Tested with OCP 4.11 (SNO and multi-master/multi-node configs, all problems gone)
-- Improved reporting of existing cluster status
-  (Takes into consideration if you are not a kube admin)
-- Improved network mobility (read laptop users!) and adapting to IP address changes
-- Should be backwards compatible to 4.1
+- Added a "describehw" infra option so that you can get a summary of your system hardware
+- Added an "installcomplete" infra option in case a cluster is not fully recognised as built (Any operator issues?
+Feel free to fix along the way)
-- MANY MANY MANY other little improvements and fixes under the hood
+- Little improvements and fixes under the hood (in particular with HAProxy issues and RHEL 9.1)

-And this builds on 4.0 and 4.1:
+And some of the cool features that have been there a for a while...
+- Adapt to changes in the IP address of the server (e.g. when changing wireless networks!)
-- Support for OpenShift 4.10 and single node/single master clusters
+- Support for single node/single master clusters since OpenShift 4.10
 - Support for installing multiple clusters (but run one at a time!)
 - Support for resizing (master/worker) node RAM - on the go!
 - Setting up NFS shares for registry and for Namespace/Project storage on your server
 - Assigning NFS shares for registry and for Namespace/Project storage
 - Purging existing downloaded OpenShift images on disk
-- Adapt to changes in the IP address of the server (e.g. when changing wireless networks!)
 - List services and files that are in use by a cluster
 ---
 ## INTRODUCTION